Respecting human rights

 Migrant workers in Japan

-Japan’s Technical Intern Training Program was further sensitized to the risk of forced labor as a result of the recent U.S. Trafficking in Persons Report.
-Since we started Human Rights Impact Assessments in our Japan operations (tobacco, pharmaceutical, and processed food businesses including in China and Thailand), migrant workers have been identified as the most vulnerable stakeholders who need our special attention.
+Japan’s Technical Intern Training Program was further sensitized to the risk of forced labor as a result of the U.S. Trafficking in Persons Report.
+Since we started Human Rights Impact Assessments in our Japan operations (tobacco, pharmaceutical, and processed food businesses including in China and Thailand), migrant workers have been identified as the most vulnerable stakeholders who need our utmost attention.

 Going forward